ballerina-platform/module-ballerinax-microsoft.teams/README.md

 - Obtaining OAuth2 credentials <br/>
     To get an access token you need to register your app with microsoft identity platform via Azure Portal. <br/>
-    **(The access token contains information about your app and the permissions it has for the resources and APIs available through Microsoft Graph.
-To get an access token, your app must be registered with the Microsoft identity platform and be authorized by either a user or an administrator for access to the Microsoft Graph resources it needs.)**
+    **(The access token contains information about your app, and the permissions it has for the resources and APIs available through Microsoft Graph.
+To get an access token, your app must be registered with the Microsoft identity platform and be authorized by either a user or an administrator to access the Microsoft Graph resources it needs.)**

     Before your app can get a token from the Microsoft identity platform, it must be registered in the Azure portal.
     Registration integrates your app with the Microsoft identity platform and establishes the information that it uses to get tokens
-    1. App Id
+    1. App ID
     2. Redirect URL
     3. App Secret <br/>